kang-cao-corgi/coj/notes.md

 #### the phrase "in the beginning" appears twice in the Bible

 1. [Jn1:1](https://www.blueletterbible.org/niv/jhn/1/1/s_998001) before creation, an eternal "time"
-    > In the beginning was the Word, and the Word was with God, and the Word was God.
+    - the Word (ho Logos) = the self manifestation of God
-1. [Ge1:1](https://www.blueletterbible.org/niv/gen/1/1/s_1001) the beginning of creation
+2. [Ge1:1](https://www.blueletterbible.org/niv/gen/1/1/s_1001) the beginning of creation
     > In the beginning God created the heavens and the earth.

 "In the beginning" also in Genesis1:1